Kannan Kalaiselvan

-Kannan a/l Kalaiselvan (born 26 July 1996) is a Malaysian footballer who plays for Petaling Jaya City as a left-back.
+Kannan a/l Kalaiselvan (born 26 July 1996) is a Malaysian professional footballer who plays as a left-back.

 Club career

 Selangor

 Kannan started his career at Selangor youth team before being promoted into first team in 2016.
 Kannan made his league debut for Selangor in a 1–1 draw against Sarawak on 24 August 2016.

 Career statistics

 Club

 1 Includes AFC Cup and AFC Champions League.